SAP/ai-sdk-js/.changeset/bright-shoes-shout.md

 '@sap-ai-sdk/orchestration': minor
 ---

-[New Functionality] Add support for the grounding capabilities of the orchestration service.
+[New Functionality] Add support for grounding capabilities of the orchestration service.